fommil/fpmortals/manuscript/under-review.md

 # For Comprehensions

-Scala's `for` comprehension is heavily used in FP --- it is the ideal abstraction for sequential programs that interact with the world.
+Scala's `for` comprehension is the ideal FP abstraction for sequential programs that interact with the world.
 Since we'll be using it a lot, we're going to relearn the principles of `for` and how cats can help us to write cleaner code.

 This chapter doesn't try to write pure programs and the techniques are applicable to non-FP codebases.